top of page

 Nature Recovery Network

-Gloucestershire Wildlife Trust produced a local nature recovery network map building on work by the neighbouring West of England LNP and Somerset Wildlife Trust.
+Gloucestershire Wildlife Trust produced a local nature recovery network map building on work by the neighbouring West of England Nature Partnership and Somerset Wildlife Trust.
 The map shows existing core habitat patches, their current connectivity based on existing land use, their resilience status and prioritized zones of opportunity for reinforcing and expanding the network (i.e. opportunities for nature’s recovery).
 View Gloucestershire's Nature Recovery Network map here.

-Each county will be producing a LNRS so it is important for the local mapping to join up across the borders, particularly for partners like the local AONBs which straddle several counties, as nature does not stop at the border.
+Each county will be publishing a Local Nature Recovery Strategy so it is important for the local mapping to join up across the borders, particularly for partners like the National Landscapes which straddle several counties, as nature does not stop at the border.
 The mapping methodology for Gloucestershire has accounted for the borders by mapping an overlapping buffer and conferring with neighbouring counties over the methodologies used.

 You can follow more developments around the Local Nature Recovery Strategy by keeping an eye on our website and newsletters during 2025, as well as the Gloucestershire County Council website.